HomeDocumentation

 12Incidents

 Incidents are security cases that require investigation and resolution.
-They can be created automatically (when a policy has Auto-create Incident enabled) or manually by an admin.
+They can be created automatically or manually by an admin.

 StatusMeaning